 Your progress as a drummer can be limited if you don’t know the basics of reading drum charts.
 This includes, as already suggested, symbolism, notation, and direction (the map).

-The ride cymbal is typically notated with an X symbol on the top line of the staff.
 It is usually indicated whether to use the ride cymbal or to use the hi-hats.
 Because they are both often written resting on the top line of the staff.
 This is done through text saying either hi-hat or cym.

 These are only the symbols that represent each drum.
 Which are then used in combinations and or phrases and beats that are written within the 5 lines (staff).
 You can see this in more detail here.

 Timing Is Everything

 Besides learning how to read drum symbolism and notation, it is also important to know how to count time.
 At the start of a musical piece, time signatures are specified to indicate the rhythmic structure and beats per measure.
 And they tell you how many beats there are in a measure (bar) of music.

 The most common time signature is 4/4.
 The first 4 is indicative that there are 4 beats in a measure or each bar of music.
 The second 4 tell us what kind of notes they are.
 In the case of 4/4, the notes are quarter notes.
 For example, there are 4 quarter notes (or crotchets) within a bar of music.
 The quarter notes are played even throughout the music.

 Once you understand the basic symbolism.
 And have learned how to understand and read drum notation as well as count time.
 You will be well on your way to becoming a reading drummer.
 With a little (or a lot) practice of course.